Prem95/Image-Classification-using-SVM/README.md

 # ImageClassification

 A simple implementation of multi-stage image classification using support vector machine (SVM).
-Further classification using Feature Vector and Softmax score
+Further classification using Feature Vector and Softmax score are done using SVM

+(This is not a deployment-ready code as much of the files are redacted)

 ## Getting Started